-This Proxy/Voting Instruction Card is Solicited on Behalf of The Board of Directors for the 2020 Annual Meeting of Shareholders
+This Proxy/Voting Instruction Card is Solicited on Behalf of The Board of Directors for the 2021 Annual Meeting of Shareholders

-The undersigned hereby constitutes and appoints Sheila C. Cheston and Jennifer C. McGarey, and each of them, attorneys and proxies with full power of substitution, to represent the undersigned and to vote all shares of Common Stock, \$1.00 par value, of Northrop Grumman Corporation (the "Company"), that the undersigned would be entitled to vote if personally present at the 2020 Annual Meeting of Shareholders of the Company to be held on Wednesday, May 20 2020, at 8:00 a.m.
-(Eastern Daylight Time) at the Northrop Grumman Corporation Headquarters, 2980 Fairview Park Drive, Falls Church, Virginia 22042 (or at any alternate location and/or by means of communication determined by or on behalf of the Board of Directors), and at any and all adjournments or postponements thereof (the "Meeting"), as herein specified and in such proxyholder's discretion upon any other matter that may properly come before the Meeting including without limitation to vote on the election of such substitute nominees as such proxies may select in the event nominee(s) named on their card become(s) unable to serve as director.
+The undersigned hereby constitutes and appoints Sheila C. Cheston and Jennifer C. McGarey, and each of them, attorneys and proxies with full power of substitution, to represent the undersigned and to vote all shares of Common Stock, \$1.00 par value, of Northrop Grumman Corporation (the "Company"), that the undersigned would be entitled to vote if present at the 2021 Annual Meeting of Shareholders of the Company to be held virtually on Wednesday, May 19, 2021, at 8:00 a.m.
+(Eastern Time), and at any and all adjournments or postponements thereof (the "Meeting"), as herein specified and in such proxyholder's discretion upon any other matter that may properly come before the Meeting including without limitation to vote on the election of such substitute nominees as such proxies may select in the event nominee(s) named on their card become(s) unable to serve as director.
 By granting this proxy, the undersigned hereby revokes any proxy previously granted by the undersigned.